grzesiek-galezowski/atma-filesystem/README.md

-# atma-filesystem
+# Atma Filesystem - a path library for .NET

-**This page is under construction.
-Please bear with me**
+## Why was this library created?

-I do not claim that Atma Filesystem is a better path library than .NET's `Path` or some others.
+First of all, I do not claim that Atma Filesystem is a better path library than .NET's `Path` or some others.
 There are many use cases for paths and different APIs address different use cases best.

 Having said that, I strongly believe there are use cases for a path API based on strong types representing each specific path variation as I have myself been in a situation where such API would come in handy.
 These use cases are IMO not addressed well enough, hence I created this library.

 # Design Principles

-The design of Atma Filesystem is based on the following principles.
+The design of Atma Filesystem is based on the following principles:

 ## An explicit type per path variant